C. A. Lejeune: Journalism and other writing

-C. A. Lejeune's film reviews have long been compared to those of Dilys Powell, whose criticism for The Sunday Times overlapped for about 21 years with Lejeune's commentary for The Observer.
+Lejeune's film reviews have long been compared to those of Dilys Powell, whose criticism for The Sunday Times overlapped for about 21 years with Lejeune's commentary for The Observer.
 Unlike Powell, Lejeune became increasingly disillusioned by various trends in films and, shortly after she had expressed her disgust at Michael Powell's film Peeping Tom, she resigned from The Observer following the release of Hitchcock's Psycho in 1960; she walked out of press screenings of both films.
 Subsequently, she completed Angela Thirkell's unfinished last novel, Three Score Years and Ten (1961) and wrote an autobiography, Thank You for Having Me (1964).

 Death

-C. A. Lejeune died at the age of 76 on 31 March 1973.
+Lejeune died at the age of 76 on 31 March 1973.
 She had been a resident of Pinner for more than forty years.
 Peter Sellers said of her that "her kindness, her complete integrity, and her qualities as an observer and a commentator have gained her the unqualified admiration of my profession.
 She respects integrity in others and has no harsh word for anyone whose honest efforts end in failure.
 Everything she has written, I am sure, has come as much from her heart as her head, and the high quality of her writing, and the standard of film-making she encourages, have made her work a part of cinema history."